 How to make record art – turn unwanted old vinyl records into wall art with this clever craft idea!

 Do you look through your record collection and wonder how the hell Hooked on Classics ended up there?
 Me too.
-But don’t haul it to the Salvation Army because there’s a way to transform it into art.
+But don’t haul your old vinyl records to the Salvation Army because there’s a way to transform them into DIY wall art.

 - old record (it definitely won’t play after this, so make sure it sucks)

 - hot glue gun

 - circular paper cut-out or photocopy 4″ in diameter

 - white glue or YES glue or Mod Podge

 How to turn your old vinyl record into wall art